JoepKockelkorn/tanstack-angular-throw-on-error-bug/README.md

 - Run `npm install`
 - Run `npx ng serve --open`
 - Don't see an alert
-- Nagivate to a different tab in the browser and come back
+- Navigate to a different tab in the browser and come back
 - See an alert